NULL-HDU/barrage-server/Protocal.md

 * roomNumber: Uint32, the room of game.
 * troop: Uint8, the troop number of user.

+### 13. self info

+type value: 10  (0x0c)

+message body: `collisionSocketInfos(collisionSocketInfos) + displacementInfos(displacementInfos) + newBallsInfos(newBallsInfos)`

+* collisionSocketInfos: collisionSocketInfos, the information about ball collision for socket.
+* displacementInfos: displacementInfos, the information about balls displacement, include death info and disappear info.
+* newBallsInfos: newBallsInfos, the information about new balls.

 ## Server send to Client